eBay/tsv-utils/docs/TipsAndTricks.md

 ### Comparing TSV and CSV formats

 The differences between TSV and CSV formats can be confusing.
-The obvious distinction is the default field delimiter: TSV uses TAB, and CSV uses comma.
+The obvious distinction is the default field delimiter: TSV uses TAB, CSV uses comma.
 Both use newline as the record delimiter.

 By itself, different default field delimiters is not especially significant.
 Far more important is the approach to delimiters occurring in the data.
 CSV uses an escape syntax to represent comma and newlines in the data.
 TSV takes a different approach, disallowing TABs and newlines in the data.